kunalsheth/Search-Engine/README.md

+For context, I made this in 8th grade.

 # Search-Engine
-## A rudimentary mock-up of Google
+## A rudimentary attempt at making "Google"

 ### Getting Started:
   1. Download Apache Solr